 - assisting in securing financing under the Transportation Infrastructure Finance and Innovation Act (TIFIA) and through Private Activity Bonds

-- advising on states’ public private partnership enabling legislation and different procurement approaches
+- developing model state public private partnership enabling legislation

-- advising on Federal Transit Administration joint development projects and drafting and negotiating joint development agreements
+- advising on FTA joint development projects and drafting and negotiating joint development agreements

 - advising on outsourcing of transit operations, including procurement and labor requirements